These Are the 23 Best Four-Star Hotels in NYC

 • Book now

-Smyth Tribeca is on the bustling corner of West Broadway and Chambers Street, tucked among the cobblestone streets of Tribeca’s industrial buildings.
+Smyth Tribeca is on the bustling corner of West Broadway and Chambers Street, among the cobblestone streets of Tribeca’s industrial buildings.
 All 100 guest rooms have floor-to-ceiling windows, oversize marble bathrooms with rain showers, fully stocked mini bars, and views of lower Manhattan.
-Black and white photographs capturing vintage New York scenes and celebrities sipping Manhattans bring the city vibe inside.
+Black-and-white photographs capturing vintage New York scenes and celebrities sipping Manhattans bring the city vibe inside.
 There are four spacious suites on the top floors, including the 1,200-square-foot penthouse suite with its 800-square-foot terrace.

-In partnership with Mercer Street Hospitality, Smyth Tribeca offers two culinary hotspots including its signature all restaurant, Smyth Tavern, which supper club-inspired classics like deviled eggs, cobb salad, and steak.
+In partnership with Mercer Street Hospitality, Smyth Tribeca offers two culinary hot spots, including its signature restaurant, Smyth Tavern, with supper club–inspired classics like deviled eggs, Cobb salad, and steak.
 The lobby-level Galerie Bar is a working lounge by day that morphs into a creative cocktail bar at night, hosting a jazz night every Tuesday.
 There is also a 24-hour fitness center and concierge.—Devorah Lev-Tov

 Standard High Line